autumnai/leaf/doc/src/layer-lifecycle.md

 # Layer Lifecycle

-In [2.
-Layers](./layers.html) we have already seen a little bit about how to construct a `Layer` from a `LayerConfig`.
-In this chapter, we take a closer look at what happens inside Leaf when initializing a `Layer` when running the `.forward` of a `Layer` and when running the `.backward`.
-In the next chapter [2.2 Create a Network](./building-networks.html) we then apply our knowledge to construct deep networks via the container layer.
+In chapter [2.
+Layers](./layers.html) we saw how to construct a simple `Layer` from a `LayerConfig`.
+In this chapter, we take a closer look at what happens inside Leaf when initializing a `Layer` and when running its `.forward` and `.backward` methods.
+In the next chapter [2.2 Create a Network](./building-networks.html) we apply our knowledge to construct deep networks with the container layer.

-Initialization (`::from_config`), `.forward` and `.backward` are the three most important methods of a `Layer` and describe basically the entire API.
-Let's take a closer look at what happens inside Leaf, when these methods are called.
+The most important methods of a `Layer` are initialization (`::from_config`), `.forward` and `.backward`.
+They basically describe the entire API, so let's take a closer look at what happens inside Leaf when these methods are called.

 ### Initialization

-A layer is constructed from a `LayerConfig` via the `Layer::from_config` method, which returns a fully initialized `Layer`.
+A layer is constructed from a `LayerConfig` with the `Layer::from_config` method, which returns a fully initialized `Layer`.

 ```rust